XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

   })

 })
 </script>

-Ripple operates the XRP Test Net for testing purposes only, and regularly resets the state of the test net along with all balances.
+**Caution:** Ripple operates the XRP Test Net for testing purposes only, and regularly resets the state of the test net along with all balances.
+As a precaution, Ripple recommends **not** using the same addresses on the Test Net and production.

 ## Send a Payment on the Test Net